Repast/repast4py/dev_notes.md

 * Pep 484 type hints - when these are present then they do not need to be included in the doc string

+### Generating Docs ###

+If a new module is added then, from within the docs directory `sphinx-apidoc -e -o source ../src/repast4py` to generate the rst for that module.

+And `make html` to create the html docs.

+`make clean` followed by `make html` will build from scratch.

 ## Multi Process Seg Fault Debugging